Celeborn2BeAlive/openglnoel/docs/gltf-viewer-01-intro-01-intro.md

 Welcome to this tutorial !
 Our goal is to learn OpenGL by building a complete project: a glTF Viewer.

+> The writing of this tutorial is still in progress but should be finished soon.
+For now only the "Introduction" and "Loading and drawing" are written.
+The code SDK also lack some testing features that should be added soon.
+In the meantine you can still start since "Loading and drawing" is probably the longer part of the whole tutorial.

 ## Why a viewer ?

 Coding a 3D viewer to learn OpenGL has several advantages: